language to be deleted (2) new language

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MINNESOTA:

-(a) Medical assistance covers services provided by a community emergency medical technician (CEMT) who is certified under section 144E.275, subdivision 7, when the services are provided in accordance with this subdivision.
+(a) Medical assistance covers services provided by a communitynew text beginnew text end emergency medical technician (CEMT) who is certified under section 144E.275, subdivision 7, when the services are provided in accordance with this subdivision.

 (1) verbal or visual reminders of discharge orders;